Azure/actions/communication guidelines.md

 ## How will ACE Team communicate with the community/partner teams:
 1. Roadmap & Milestones
-2. Release notes to community which would include Breaking update or security related or regular update.
+2. Release notes to community which would include
+> a.
+Breaking update or security related or regular update.

+> b.
 New Action/New version Announcements
 3. Action Mantainers Group about :
+> a.
 Breaking changes

+> b.
 Security changes

-  Regular updates
+> c.Regular updates

 ## Administrative scenarios (will be taken care by Team handles, no action item)
 1. Employee leaving